drivendataorg/meta-vsc-descriptor-runtime/README.md

       adding: main.py (deflated 50%)
     ```

-5. **Generate a runtime data subset with `make data-test-subset`**.
+5. **Generate a runtime data subset with `make data-subset`**.

-    Similar to `make data-train-subset` we used when making the quickstart solution, this command will copy a subset of the test set query videos into the `data/` folder in the same structure that will exist in the code execution environment.
-You can change the proportion of subset videos by editing the `Makefile` variable `SUBSET_PROPORTION` or by specifying a value when you issue the command, e.g., `make SUBSET_PROPORTION=0.1 data-test-subset`.
+    Similar to `make data-subset` we used when making the quickstart solution, this command will copy a subset of the test set query videos into the `data/test/` folder in the same structure that will exist in the code execution environment.
+You can change the proportion of subset videos by editing the `Makefile` variable `SUBSET_PROPORTION` or by specifying a value when you issue the command, e.g., `make SUBSET_PROPORTION=0.1 data-subset`.

 6. **Test your submission with `make test-submission`**

     This command launches an instance of the competition Docker image, simulating the same process that will take place in the official code execution runtime.** The requisite host directories will be mounted on the Docker container, `submission/submission.zip` will be unzipped into the root directory of the container, and `main.py` will be executed to produce your subset rankings.